AzurAPI/v2/source/index.html.md

 ---

 # Introduction
-> To install, use this code:
+> To install, type this in your console:

 ```javascript
 npm install @azurapi/azurapi